-UNIT-I: The Role of Statistics in Engineering (Data Summary and Presentation): Statistical Thinking, Collecting data, Statistical Modeling Frame work, Measure of Central Tendency and Variance, Importance of Data Summary and Display, Tabular and Graphical display.
-8 hrs
+The Role of Statistics in Engineering(Data Summary and Presentation):

+Statistical Thinking, Collecting data, Statistical Modeling Frame work, Measure of Central Tendency and Variance, Importance of Data Summary and Display, Tabular and Graphical display.

+UNIT-II

+Point Estimation:

-UNIT-II: Point Estimation: Sampling distributions and The Central Limit Theorem.
-General concept of Point Estimation-Unbiased Estimators, Variance of a Point Estimation, Standard error(reporting a point estimate), Mean square error of an estimator.
+Sampling distributions and The Central Limit Theorem.
+General concept of Point Estimation-Unbiased Estimators, Variance of a Point Estimation, Standard error

+(reporting a point estimate), Mean square error of an estimator.
 Method of Point estimators: Method of moment, method of Maximum likelihood, Bayesian Estimation of parameters.

-8 hrs
+UNIT-III

-UNIT-III: Statistical Inference for a Single Sample and Two Samples: Hypothesis testing, Inference on the mean of a population (Variance known and unknown), Inference on the variance of a normal population, Inference on a Population Proportions, Testing for goodness of Fit, Inference for a difference in Means, Variances known, Inference for a difference in means of two normal distributions, Variances unknown, Inference on the variances of two normal Populations, Inference on two population proportions.
-8 hrs
+Statistical Inference for a Single Sample and Two Samples:

+Hypothesis testing, Inference on the mean of a population (Variance known and unknown), Inference on the variance of a normal population, Inference on a Population Proportions, Testing for goodness of Fit, Inference for a difference in Means, Variances known, Inference for a difference in means of two normal distributions, Variances unknown, Inference on the variances of two normal Populations, Inference on two population proportions.
+08 Hrs

-UNIT-IV: Simple Linear Regression and Correlation: Simple Linear Regression, Properties of Least Square Estimators and Estimation of variance, Common abuses of regression, Prediction of new observations, assessing the adequacy of regression model, Analysis of Variance.
-6 hrs
+Simple Linear Regression and Correlation:

+Simple Linear Regression, Properties of Least Square Estimators and Estimation of variance, Common abuses of regression, Prediction of new observations, assessing the adequacy of regression model, Analysis of Variance.

+Multiple Linear Regression Model:
-UNIT-V: Multiple Linear Regression Model: Introduction, Least Squares Estimation of the Parameters.
-Matrix approach to Multiple Linear Regression, Properties of the Least Squares Estimators.

-Hypothesis Tests in Multiple Linear Regression: Tests for significance of regression, Tests on Individual regression Coefficients and Subsets of Coefficients.

-Confidence Intervals in Multiple Linear Regression: Confidence Interval on Individual Regression Coefficients, Confidence interval on the Mean Response.
+Introduction, Least Squares Estimation of the Parameters.Matrix approach to Multiple Linear Regression, Properties of the Least Squares Estimators.Hypothesis Tests in Multiple Linear Regression: Tests for significance of regression, Tests on Individual regression Coefficients and Subsets of Coefficients.
+Confidence Intervals in MultipleLinear Regression: Confidence Interval on Individual Regression Coefficients, Confidence interval on the Mean Response.
 Prediction of New observations.
-Model Adequacy Checking: Residual Analysis, Influential Observations.

-Aspects of Multiple Regression Modeling: Polynomial Regression models, Categorical Regressors and Indicator Variable, Selection of Variables and Model Building, Multi-colinearity.
-10 hrs